gvvaughan/slingshot/README.md

    adapted from the [GNU Gnulib][] project, with changes for portability and applicability to a Lua based project.

+ * `warnings.m4`, `manywarnings.m4`:

+   taken directly from [GNU Gnulib][] project, so they can be used without checking out the entire gnulib repository just to add some extra warning flags to compiler invocations from `make`.

  * `ax_lua.m4`:

    taken from the [GNU Autoconf Archive][], to help autoconf discover